cobbr/cobbr.io/_posts/2017-11-14-AbstractSyntaxTree-Based-PowerShell-Obfuscation.md

 ![AST Obfuscation 3]({{site.baseurl}}/assets/images/tree-obfuscation-3.png)

 You can start to see how the context of an AST's location within the tree offers us additional obfuscation options.
-The knowledge that these Attributes are all children of a single AttributeAst applied to the same parameter allows us to reorder them inside the AttributeAst.
+The knowledge that these Attributes are all children of a single `AttributeAst` applied to the same parameter allows us to reorder them inside the `AttributeAst`.

 Now, let's zoom outwards a bit into the larger tree:

 ![AST Obfuscation 4]({{site.baseurl}}/assets/images/tree-obfuscation-4.png)

-That is the original tree, which includes the previously discussed AttributeAst as a child.
-So let's first apply the obfuscation we've already done on that AttributeAst:
+That is the original tree, which includes the previously discussed `AttributeAst` as a child.
+So let's first apply the obfuscation we've already done on that `AttributeAst`:

 ![AST Obfuscation 5]({{site.baseurl}}/assets/images/tree-obfuscation-5.png)

-Now let's move on to look at the next AttributeAst that specifies several "Alias" names.
-This AttributeAst specifies alternate names, or "Aliases", that can be used instead of the default 'ParameterOne' parameter name.
+Now let's move on to look at the next `AttributeAst` that specifies several "Alias" names.
+This `AttributeAst` specifies alternate names, or "Aliases", that can be used instead of the default 'ParameterOne' parameter name.
 These aliases can of course be listed in any order, so we can switch those around:

 ![AST Obfuscation 6]({{site.baseurl}}/assets/images/tree-obfuscation-6.png)